-Every Sunday the Eucharist (also called Holy Communion or the Lord’s Supper) is celebrated at 9am.
-It is a ‘said’ service using Common Worship.
+8.45am - SUNDAYS: Typically on the 2nd, 3rd and 4th Sundays of the month, a SAID EUCHARIST (also called Holy Communion or the Lord’s Supper) is celebrated.
+It is a service using 'Common Worship'.
 There is always a short sermon and the service is typically 40 minute’s duration.